Monday, September 30, 2024

 - Louise now goes to see George, who speaks against the bomber.

-- However, the secret bomber is actually Paul, Louise's brother.
+- The secret bomber is actually Paul, Louise's brother.
 He works at the railroad switch tower under George.

-- I liked that Louise is working out her confusion in real time. ex.
+- I liked that Louise is working out her confused feelings for George in real time. ex.
 She admits her confusion to George ("Maybe I'm still in love with you.")

 - This conversation about the bomber has brought Louise to an aha! revelation emotionally, i.e., she sees that she and George do not think alike.